 A lot of my last year has been spent learning from other people and thinking about what are the solutions that we can apply here?
 I’ve been talking to people about, “What do you want to create, what do you want to build, and what do I need to do to give you the support and the confidence to just build it?”
-I’ve also been noticing lately so many folks around me that are leaving their jobs, and leaving the lives that they had known to pursue passions that they have had for a long time, but haven’t felt like they’ve been able to go after.
+I’ve also been noticing lately so many folks around me that are leaving their jobs and leaving the lives that they had known to pursue passions that they have had for a long time but haven’t felt like they’ve been able to go after.
 People are saying, “I don’t have to spend my time every day at a nine-to-five job in order to make the means to survive.
-I can use the relationships that I have, or I can find other ways to do that and to do the things that I care about.”
-I think that’s very interesting.
+I can use the relationships I have or I can find other ways to do that and to do the things that I care about.”

 I always feel very supported by the groups of people around me, and I’m always getting inspiration from what other folks are doing around me.
 The biggest need I have right now is honestly just me figuring out and having clarity about being a part of so many spaces for the last couple of years, being and having a foot in so many different communities, and getting an understanding of different strategies, tactics, or things that people are doing.
 I’ve built up a powerful network of folks, and it’s a question for me of, “What do you do with that?”
 It’s not just enough to have those relationships, know a person, or connect people together.
 Really, it’s just me having my own clarity about what I want to do and how I can use those connections that I have made to further those things.
 I love St. Louis, and I definitely am very committed to being here for however long it takes.